pandalanax/hdfshelper/README.md

 Do you find yourself constantly searching for config options in [Apache Hadoop](https://hadoop.apache.org/)?
 Then this is for you.
 Fuzzy find your way to the configuration option you're searching for.
 By default it pulls the options for the latest version aka `current`.

+It prints out the xml ready to be pasted into the configuration file.

 ## Usage